Shortlyster/generator-breadbeard/README.md

-# Redbeard Projects Generator
+# Breadbeard Projects Generator

-This is a spike of a `yeoman` based generators system for the `redbeard` project
+This is a spike of a `yeoman` based generators system for the `breadbeard` project

 ## Usage & Examples

 ```
-npm install -g yo generator-redbeard
+npm install -g yo generator-breadbeard

-yo redbeard SpektakularApp
+yo breadbeard SpektakularApp
 ```

 ## Development